dwyl/email/README.md

 that allows inbound POST HTTP requests, we need to consider _how_ it can (_will_) be _abused_.

-SNS notifications are quite simple.
-> TODO: insert link to sample SNS message.

-In order to _check_ that a
-payload is _genuine_ we need to retrieve a signing certificate from AWS and cryptographically check if the **`Signature`** is valid.
+In order to _check_ that an SNS payload is _genuine_ we need to retrieve a signing certificate from AWS and cryptographically check if the **`Signature`** is valid.
 This requires a GET HTTP Request to fetch the certificate which takes around **200ms** for the round trip.

-our endpoint for

-But rather than _subscribing_ directly to the notifications in our we are
+So rather than _subscribing_ directly to the notifications in our **`email`** (_Phoenix_) App, which would open us to DDOS attacks, because of the additional HTTP Request, we are doing the SNS parsing in our Lambda function and securely sending the parsed data back to the Phoenix app.